The best joint business account for small businesses (2026)

 However before you start using the account, it’s important that you agree roles and responsibilities to make sure everything runs smoothly.

-Alternatives to a joint business account
+What are the alternatives to a joint business account?

 Key takeaways – joint business accounts